Antonio-Riccelli/antonio-riccelli/README.md

 ---

 Coming from experience in hospitality, retail banking and four years as a Supply Chain specialist in the pharmaceutical industry, I am now training as a Full Stack Developer.
-I'm particularly attracted towards Back End development, but I enjoy being able to follow an app's development from start to finish.
+I'm particularly attracted towards the Back End, but I enjoy being able to follow an app's development from start to finish.

 In my spare time, I'm a voracious reader, avid gym goer, and hobbyist musician/composer.
 You can listen to some stuff [here](https://soundcloud.com/antonioriccelli).